oa-333/elog/README.md

 ### Configuring Log Line Format

-The ELog system allows configuring log line format using a format specification string that supports special tokens.
+The ELog system allows configuring log line format using a format specification string that supports special log field reference tokens.
-For instance, the default log line format specification that is use dby ELog is:
+For instance, the default log line format specification that is used by ELog is:

     ${time} ${level:6} [${tid}] ${msg}

-This format in reality gets expands to something like this:
+This format in reality gets expanded to something like this:

-    2025-04-08 11:40:58.807 INFO   [49108] Thread pool of 1 workers started
+    2025-04-08 11:40:58.807 INFO   [49108] Thread pool of 10 workers started

 We see here all 4 components expanded: